Bella Gaia: Beautiful Earth

-Bella Gaia: Beautiful Earth is an award-winning, immersive, live multimedia performance of projected NASA visualizations of Earth from Space with live world music and dance on stage.
+Bella Gaia: Beautiful Earth is an award-winning, immersive, live multimedia performance of projected NASA visualizations of Earth from Space with live world music.
 Inspired by astronauts who spoke of the life-changing power of seeing the Earth from space, award-winning director, composer, and violinist Kenji Williams created this multimedia journey of our world in partnership with NASA.
 Together, they combined stunning NASA imagery of the Earth from space, data visualizations, and stirring live music performances from around the world, threaded together by an orbiting flight path from the International Space Station.

 Related lessons: Global Awareness (Geography, Performing Arts); Interconnectedness of all things on Earth (Geology, Ecology; Nature); Earth Day; NASA missions

 Through our Campus and Community Engagement program, Texas Performing Arts offers daytime youth performances of select Essential Series performances especially designed to inspire students in grades 6-12.
 Youth Performances are available free of charge for educators and students in Austin and the Central Texas area.